 Most change initiatives in software fail because they optimize for plans, not for behavior.
 Teams adopt new frameworks, roll out new tools, and attend inspiring training.
 But when Monday arrives, people do the same thing and the code looks the same.The problem isn’t motivation or understanding.
 It’s that systems quietly reinforce existing habits.
 Until those systems change, behavior won’t.In this ...

-[TODO rewrite] Building correct distributed systems takes thinking outside the box, and the fastest way to do that is to think inside a different box.
+Building correct distributed systems takes thinking outside the box, and the fastest way to do that is to think inside a different box.
 One different box is "formal methods", the discipline of mathematically verifying software and systems.
 Formal methods encourages unusual perspectives on systems, models that are also broadly useful to all software developers.
-In this talk we will l...
+In this talk we will learn how to see...